gu-fan/mathematic.vim/README.md

 also contains a keyhelper for helping input symbols.

-Based on Vim-LaTex suite and math.vim in vim.org,

 Made some effor to reduce typing conflict and increase typing speed.

 - Superscript and Subscript :